Most people view retirement as the start of the next chapter of their lives, and they have big plans for how they will live it.

-So as you put your plans into action, remember to avoid these things to get off to a good start.
+So as you put your plans into action, try to avoid the following things to get off to a good start.

 One of the biggest issues you may be carrying with you into retirement is your debt load.
 Remember that your income is limited when you retire, but your debts don’t disappear when your paychecks stop.